They say hindsight is 2020. And at the end of the year 2020, it sure feels hard to disagree.

 In the original version, I made insensitive comments about someone I deeply respect.

 It was far too casual a comment for this show and steeped in envy.
-I've reached out to those that my biases most directly harmed.

 With their guidance and permission — we have edited both the audio and description of this episode for the benefit of future listeners.